-We don’t give five stars out very often, but the A7R III deserves them: Sony’s mirrorless monster is an absolutely superb camera and one of the very best you can buy, mirrorless or otherwise.
+We don’t give five stars out very often, but the A7R III deserves them: Sony’s mirrorless monster is an absolutely superb camera and one of the very best you can buy, mirrorless or otherwise – despite being slightly long in the tooth now.

 The niggles are few and far between: it takes the already excellent A7R II and makes it even better.